FadiZahhar/html-team-training/React/README.md

 The React useState Hook allows us to track state in a function component State generally refers to data or properites that need to be tracking in an application.

-Import useState
-To use the useState Hook, we first need to import it into our component.

-import { useState } from "react";
-Notice that we are destructuring useState from react as it is a named export.
 ```

 ### 2. `Initialize useState`